 - Strong: keywords where you are ranking higher than all of your competitors

-- All keywords: The combined list of all keyword rankings between the competitors
+- All: The combined list of all keyword rankings between the competitors

-Compare paid keywords between you (zappos.com) and your competitor (skechers.com): choose your competitor's domain in “All keyword details for” and the filter “Unique” to find the keywords your competition is advertising on but you’re not.
+Compare paid keywords between you and your competitor: choose your competitor's domain in “All keyword details for” and the filter “Unique” to find the keywords your competition is advertising on but you’re not.

 Compare a competitor’s organic keywords to their paid keywords side by side.
-Insert the same domain twice, in one case choose “organic”, in the other - “paid”.
-This will show you if they pay for any additional advertising on the keywords that they already have top rankings for.
+Insert the same domain twice.
+Choose “organic” in one case, and in the other—“paid.”

 Further reading: How to Find the Best Keywords for Your Paid Search Campaigns